hawley-jeffrey-bah/payment-accuracy/website/pages/programs/usda-commodity-credit-corporation-ccc-livestock-forage-disas-35478fa9.md

       on Deputy Administrator for Farm Program’s Livestock Forage Disaster Program Training SharePoint site.
     Mitigation_Strategy: atp3_1
   - Action_Taken: Planned
-    Completion_Date: FY2025
-    Description_Action_Taken: The root cause of these improper payments was failure to access data information.
-Monthly livestock disaster trainings with State office Livestock Forage Disaster Program specialists will continue that will focus on policy review, updates, and commonly asked questions.
-Monthly calls are recorded and available for state and county office review at the Deputy Administrator for Farm Program’s Livestock Forage Disaster Program training SharePoint site.
-    Mitigation_Strategy: app3_1
-  - Action_Taken: Planned
-    Completion_Date: FY2025
-    Description_Action_Taken: The root cause of these improper payments was failure to access data information.
-Livestock Forage Disaster Program is currently part of Farm Service Agency’s Internal Control roadmap to improve program processes.
-1.
-      Currently in development is an improper payment trend analysis tool that has Fiscal Year 2019-2023 improper payment data.
-The tool will identify staff, county offices and states with continued improper payment findings.
-The tool will allow the agency to target county offices and staff for targeted training along with holding employees accountable, if warranted after training has been provided.
-2. Standardized Training policy for Farm Programs is part of the internal control roadmap for Fiscal Year 2025.
-Training guidance would provide standardization for Headquarters, State and County level training.
-    Mitigation_Strategy: app6_1
-  - Action_Taken: Planned
     Completion_Date: FY2026
     Description_Action_Taken: The root cause of these improper payments was failure